What you need to know about switching gas providers

 If you are on a financial hardship agreement or you have an outstanding debt with your existing gas provider, you will not be able to switch until the debt has been repaid.

-If you are interested in switching gas providers make sure you use our gas comparison tool to find the plan that's best for you.
+If you are interested in switching gas providers then be sure to check out our gas comparison tool.